christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

-I dont know about you, but these makes total sense to me, but of course it gives some extra code.
+I dont know about you, but this kinda makes total sense to me, but of course it gives some extra code.
 Maybe we could do it a bit simpler?

 ### Making it look a bit nicer
 There are many libraries out there and they tackle these issues differently, including me :-) This is the syntax of my small lib to make prototype and inheritance easier to do in JavaScript.